Disney World in April (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 Bottom Line: This is a great time of year for long park days, especially if you plan breaks in the afternoon heat.

 If you must visit during this time, plan ahead with Lightning Lanes and early park entry strategies.
-You may also want to plan your Epcot day for a weekday.
-In my experience, Epcot can feel like a completely different park by the time evening rolls around… especially during busy seasons.
-On one trip, we went from walking onto attractions in the morning to navigating crowds around World Showcase that were shoulder-to-shoulder by dinner time.
+Plan your Epcot day for a weekday if at all possible.
+In my experience, Epcot can feel like a completely different park by the time evening rolls around, especially during busy seasons.
+On one trip, we went from walking onto attractions in the morning to navigating shoulder-to-shoulder crowds around World Showcase by dinner time.

 This is a “moderate planning required” window.
 Lightning Lanes will still be advantageous, as will utilizing early entry.

-Late April (Best Time to Visit) – Late April is often one of the most enjoyable times of the year at Disney World… one of my personal favorite times to go.
+Late April (Best Time to Visit) – Late April is often one of the most enjoyable times of the year at Disney World and one of my personal favorite times to go.
+That said, 2027 has more late April resort activity than a typical year, with the Cheerleading Worlds (April 23-26) and The Summit Championship (April 29–May 2) both at ESPN Wide World of Sports.
+The parks themselves should still be lighter than earlier in the month, but book your resort early.

-If you have flexibility, this is the best time to go in April.
+If you have flexibility, late April is still the best time to go in April.
+Just book your resort well in advance this year given the concentration of events.

 April Events

-The Epcot International Flower and Garden Festival will begin March 4 and last through June 1, 2026.
-If you’ve never experienced this particular festival, it’s one of the most beautiful times to visit Epcot… but it does draw heavier evening crowds.
+The Epcot International Flower and Garden Festival runs from early March through early June 2027 (tentatively, based on the 2026 run of March 4 through June 1).
+If you’ve never experienced this festival, it’s one of the most beautiful times to visit Epcot.
+Just be aware it draws heavier evening crowds, especially on weekends.

-Any time my family visits Epcot during a festival season, we generally try to visit on weekdays.
-And if our Epcot day does need to fall on the weekend… we just mentally prepare for shoulder-to-shoulder crowds in World Showcase once the sun starts to set!
+Any time my family visits Epcot during a festival season, we try to visit on weekdays.
+And if our Epcot day does need to fall on the weekend, we just mentally prepare for shoulder-to-shoulder crowds in World Showcase once the sun starts to set!

-- Increased EPCOT crowds in the evenings and weekends
+• Increased Epcot crowds in the evenings and on weekends

-The runDisney Springtime Surprise Weekend will take place April 16-20.
-While the parks are still open and fully operational, expect heavier crowds at the resorts.
+The runDisney Springtime Surprise Weekend takes place April 15-18, 2027, with races on April 16 (5K), April 17 (10K), and April 18 (10-Miler).
+The 2027 theme hasn’t been announced yet, but every year brings a new surprise!
+While the parks are still open and fully operational, expect heavier demand at the resorts.
 From what I’ve seen during similar runDisney weekends, the parks themselves don’t feel dramatically more crowded during the day, but:

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
-I will say that on one of our most recent trips, we were there during a national cheerleading competition.
-While the parks weren’t significantly more crowded, certain rides did have longer lines than usual… particularly rides that appeal most to teens and thrill seekers.
+On one of our most recent trips, we were there during a national cheerleading competition.
+While the parks weren’t significantly more crowded, certain rides did have longer lines than usual, particularly rides that appeal most to teens and thrill seekers.
 We also noticed a lot more large groups around the parks.
-It wasn’t a deal breaker, but something to be aware of for sure.
+It wasn’t a deal breaker, but something to be aware of.

 April Refurbishments & Closures

 Always check closer to your travel dates for updated schedules.
-Here’s a full list of what’s currently scheduled for closure and refurbishment in 2026.
+Here’s a full list of what’s currently scheduled for closure and refurbishment.

 How to Plan a Trip to Disney World in April